-Key limes deliver an incredible fragrance, offering a glimpse inside.
+Key limes deliver an incredible fragrance, offering a glimpse of the glorious flavor found inside.
 Those tiny little spheres of citrus come packed with an intoxicating citrus note.

 And though we most often think of key lime in pies and tarts, the essence of key limes bake up beautifully inside a tender pound cake.

 There’s a delightful wisp of lime gently infused into this delicate pound cake.
-It’s our favorite pound cake, tweaked just a bit, then baked until golden and topped with a lightly sweet, slightly tart key lime glaze.
+We take our favorite pound cake recipe, tweak it just a bit, then bake until golden and top with a lightly sweet, slightly tart key lime glaze.

 Then the warm cakes are finished with a glaze filled with more lime.

-It’s a tweak on an old family recipe, ideal to showcase key limes in a most delicious way!
+It’s a scrumptious twist on an old family recipe, ideal to showcase key limes in a most delicious way!

 Key Lime Pound Cake